StockSharp/doc/en/topics/Designer_Export_strategies.md

   - scheme - export the code as a JSON file, which will include both the code itself and the references needed for compiling this code.
   - code - export the code as is.
-  - file (assembly) - compile the code into a DLL.
+  - DLL - compile the code into a DLL.
 Suitable if you need to keep the code confidential.

 - for a [dll](Designer_Creating_strategy_from_dll.md) a file selection window will appear.